RoboLoCo-5338/ScoutingApp2022/README.md

 Enter any additional notes on the team's performance in the `Notes` section.

-When the match is done (and after the autonomous period), click the blue `Submit Session` button at the bottom to submit the data.
+When the autonomous period is over, click the blue `Submit Session` button at the bottom to submit the data.
+Do the same at the end of the match to submit the teleop observations.